Azure-Samples/azure-edge-extensions-aio-dapr-workflow/README.md

 1. Open a new Terminal in VS Code and run:
 `kubectl exec --stdin --tty mqtt-client -n azure-iot-operations -- sh`
-2. At the shell in the mqtt-client pod, run the following command to connect to the MQ broker using the mqttui tool:
+2. At the shell in the mqtt-client pod, run the following command to publish to the MQ broker using the mosquitto client:
-`mqttui -b mqtts://aio-mq-dmqtt-frontend:8883 -u '$sat' --password $(cat /var/run/secrets/tokens/mq-sat) --insecure`
-3. Open another terminal window and repeat step 1 and run inside the container:
-`mosquitto_pub -h localhost -p 1883 -t telemetry -m '{"ambient":{"temperature":10}}'`
+`mosquitto_pub --host aio-mq-dmqtt-frontend --port 8883 --message '{"ambient":{"temperature":10}}' --topic "telemetry" --debug --cafile /var/run/certs/ca.crt -D CONNECT authentication-method 'K8S-SAT' -D CONNECT authentication-data $(cat /var/run/secrets/tokens/mq-sat)`
-4. Verify that an enriched message is publish on the telemetry-enriched topic by using the mqttui tool in terminal of step 2
-5. Optionally, you can also verify by subscribing via in another terminal window (step 1 required as well):
+3. Verify that an enriched message is publish on the telemetry-enriched topic by running the following command in another terminal window (step 1 required as well):
-`mosquitto_sub -h localhost -p 1883 -t enriched-telemetry`
+`mosquitto_sub --host aio-mq-dmqtt-frontend --port 8883 --topic "enriched-telemetry" --debug --cafile /var/run/certs/ca.crt -D CONNECT authentication-method 'K8S-SAT' -D CONNECT authentication-data $(cat /var/run/secrets/tokens/mq-sat)`

 ### Deploy a new version of the application